bokigolic/ToDo-tailwind/README.md

 ### Hosting

-- The application is live and accessible at [example.com](https://example.com).
+- The application is live and accessible at [ToDo app](https://secured.bojangolic.com/).

 ---